 California Relay Service (CRS)

-- It is also possible for hearing and hearing impaired persons to communicate using the 24-hour California Relay Service (CRS).
-CRS operators transmit spoken and typed messages between TTY and voice callers, allowing people who use TTYs to communicate with other telephone users who do not have TTYs, and vice versa.
+The 24-hour California Relay Service (CRS) allows hearing individuals to communicate with deaf or hard-of-hearing individuals.
+CRS operators transmit spoken and typed messages between TTY and voice callers, allowing people who use TTYs to communicate with other telephone users who do not have TTYs and vice versa.
 Relay operators receive calls, speak the typed portion of the call to the non-TTY user, and type the spoken portion to the TTY user.

 Voice to TTY: (800) 735-2922

-- If you don't have a TTY and want to call someone who does, call (800) 735-2922.
+If you don't have a TTY and want to call someone who does, call (800) 735-2922.
 Tell the operator the number you are calling.
-The operator will dial your call, then read to you what the TTY user types and type to them what you say.
+The operator will dial your call, then read what the TTY user types and type to them what you say.

 TTY to Voice: (800) 735-2929

-- CRS operators can also facilitate conversations with persons with speech impairments through Voice/Hearing Carryover (VCO/HCO).
-The person with normal speaking ability should converse as usual by addressing the non-speaking party directly.
-The speech-impaired person would converse by typing his/her part of the conversation; the CRS operator would then read it aloud to the other party.
+CRS operators can also facilitate conversations for individuals with speech impairments through Voice/Hearing Carryover (VCO/HCO).
+The individual with normal speaking ability should converse as usual by directly addressing the speech-impaired individual who would converse by typing their part of the conversation.
+The CRS operator would then read it aloud to the other party.

-For more information about accommodations for hearing or speaking disabled persons, please contact the California Relay's customer service line:
+For more information about accommodations for individuals with speech and/or hearing impairments, contact CRS customer service:

 Portable Assistive Listening Devices (ALDs) at Stanford

-Portable assistive listening devices available for loan, for use in classrooms and small meetings.
+Portable ALDs are available for loan for use in classrooms and small meetings.

 Voice: (650) 725-0326